-Action #1 Provide additional academic support via intervention supports, including targeted support for English Learners
+Action #1 Continue providing additional academic support via intervention supports, including targeted support for English Learners by offering designated ELD classes and overall push-in classroom support by instructional paraprofessionals.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.